 John F. Kihlstrom

 Note: The following article is based on an exchange that occurred in 2005 on the listserv of the Society for Personality and Social Psychology.
-The exchange was prompted by a posting by Prof. Matt Lieberman of UCLA, announcing the publication of Social Cognitive and Affective Neuroscience, a new journal which he edits.
+The exchange was prompted by a posting by Prof. Matt Lieberman of UCLA, announcing the publication of Social Cognitive and Affective Neuroscience, a new journal of which he was the inaugural editor.
 In his message, Lieberman wrote that, in addition to the usual sorts of articles the journal would also publish "companion pieces" that "will strive to make the research more accessible to those who may be interested in the ways in which brain data constrain social psychological theory, but don't want to become neuroscientists themselves" (posting of 11/05/05, emphasis added).
 While welcoming the journal, I posted a dissent to the rhetoric of "constraint", which led to an exceptionally interesting exchange of views among listserv members.
 I thank Profs.
 Chris Crandall and Monica Biernat, editors of Dialogue, the SPSP newsletter, for their invitation to prepare a summary of my views, as they evolved from that exchange (Vol. 21, No. 1, 26-27, 32, Spring 2006).
 What follows is an expanded version of the published commentary, with references.

 Link to French Translation by Anna Chekovsky